Procedure specificity

-1910.147 requires employers to control hazardous energy during servicing and maintenance with written energy-control procedures, locks/tags, and annual inspections.
+1910.147 requires employers to control hazardous energy during servicing and maintenance with written procedures, locks or tags, training, and annual inspections.
+In practice, citations here usually turn into a machine-by-machine abatement project with procedure cleanup, audits, and maintenance follow-up.

 Typical items

 If you were cited under 1910.147, your Form OSHA-2 likely references one or more of these.
-Your packet breaks each one down with deadlines, evidence needs, and an assigned owner.
+The packet breaks each one down with abatement steps, proof needs, and an assigned owner.

 Your actual citation will match one of these sub-codes exactly.
 The packet parses the CFR reference on your Form OSHA-2 and builds the correct item-level response.